-2) The topic this week is the structure of non- or prelogical (material) reason relations.
-Once we have distinguished these reason relations from the practice or activity of reasoning that they normatively govern, we can ask after the algebraic structure of such relations.

-3) First bit of structure is that there are two kinds of reason relations, and neither is in general definable in terms of the other.
+- 1) Recap - 2) The topic this week is the structure of non- or prelogical (material) reason relations.
+Once we have distinguished these reason relations from the practice or activity of reasoning that they normatively govern, and seen semantically what the objective, worldly correlates of those relations (which qualify as reason relations because of their pragmatic role in reasoning) are, we - 3) First bit of structure is that there are two kinds of reason relations, and neither is in general definable in terms of the other.

 First element of structure is that there are two (kinds of) reason relations.

 In addition to implication or consequence, there is incompatibility or incoherence.

 This duality has often been ignored.